TimelessFun/Discreddit/README.md

 ### Verification

-Users of the Disreddit bot can connect as many Reddit accounts as they wish to a single Discord account.
+Users of the Discreddit bot can connect as many Reddit accounts as they wish to a single Discord account.
 The process is very straightforward:

 1. Initiate the process with the `!verify <reddit-username>` command.
 2. Respond to the message sent by the bot with `verify`.